dylanaraps/neofetch/README.md

                                 Possible values: wall, ascii,
                                 /path/to/img, /path/to/dir/, off
     --size 20px | --size 20%    Size to make the image, takes pixels or a percentage.
-    --image_backend w3m/iterm2  Which program to use to draw images.
     --image_position left/right Where to display the image: (Left/Right)
     --crop_mode mode            Which crop mode to use Takes the values: normal, fit, fill